shivamsoin/shivamsoin/README.md

 -->

 - 🔭 I’m currently working on my Devops Skills
-- 🌱 Shell Scripting And Python.
+- 🌱 Shell Scripting ,Python, Java, Docker and much more to find out...!!
 - 📫 How to reach me: LinkedIn - [Shivam](https://www.linkedin.com/in/shivamsoin0408)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Well, I'll tell you one if I think enough on this.